-- Employees, Central European Committee, etc.: a regular dialogue and an annual Group's internal survey (173,835 employees surveyed in 2012, with a 71% response rate) - Suppliers: BNP Paribas encourages its suppliers to embrace its vision of corporate social responsibility - Meeting with SRI investors several times a year: 29 meetings in 2012 to inform them and explain our CSR strategy; in 2013 a meeting dedicated to SRI investors has been organized (with COO F. Villeroy de Galhau) - Engagement and dialogue on CSR issues with clients (see economic and env. pillars) - Dialogue with NGOs: 10 meetings at Group level and ongoing exchanges on over 30 subjects in 2012 - → Environmental impact of financings - > CSR sector policies governing financing and investment - → Favorable taxation jurisdictions - → Human rights
+- Employees, Central European Committee, etc.: a regular dialogue and an annual Group's internal survey (173,835 employees surveyed in 2012, with a 71% response rate) - Suppliers: BNP Paribas encourages its suppliers to embrace its vision of corporate social responsibility - Meeting with SRI investors several times a year: 25 meetings in 2013 to inform them and explain our CSR strategy and a meeting dedicated to SRI investors has been organized with COO F. Villeroy de Galhau - Engagement and dialogue on CSR issues with clients (see economic and env. pillars) - Dialogue with NGOs: Around 20 meetings at Group level and ongoing exchanges on over 40 subjects in 2013 - Environmental impact of financings - SR sector policies governing financing and investment - Food security - → Human rights